gingerlong/gingerlong.github.io/index.md

 ## Research Interests

-My research interests are in.
+My research interests are in graph theory and phylogenetic combinatorics, including combinatorics in the application of biology and quantum information.

 Here is my [dissertation](https://arxiv.org/abs/1404.5334).